linia2003/EduMentor/README.md

-EduMentor: A Learning Management System
+EduMentor: The Ultimate Learning Companion

-EduMentor is a comprehensive learning management system designed to help students, mentors, and administrators stay organized and efficient.
-By centralizing study information, progress tracking, and feedback in one platform, EduMentor provides a seamless experience for everyone involved in the learning journey.

-Whether you're a student looking to log your study hours, a mentor providing valuable feedback, or a developer overseeing system management, EduMentor has a feature for you.
+Welcome to EduMentor, your digital study buddy that keeps you on track, organized, and constantly improving.
+Whether you're a student managing your study hours, a mentor providing insightful feedback, or a developer overseeing the system, EduMentor’s got your back.
+It's all about making your educational journey smoother and more efficient!

 Key Features
 For Students:

-Study Tracking: Log your study hours, track your progress, and see how much time you're dedicating to each subject.
+Study Tracking: Keep tabs on your study hours, monitor your progress, and see how much time you’re dedicating to each subject.
+It’s like having a personal study log, but better!

-Subject Analytics: View detailed visualizations of your study habits with the help of interactive charts.
+Subject Analytics: Wondering where all your time is going?
+Visualize your study habits with beautiful, interactive charts.
+Who knew tracking progress could look this good?

-Goal Management: Set academic goals, track your progress, and see whether you’ve met your targets with real-time updates.
+Goal Management: Set goals, track your progress, and get real-time updates to see if you’re hitting those targets.
+Stay motivated with clear, actionable milestones.

-Peer Communication: Stay connected with mentors and fellow students through messages to share updates and get feedback.
+Peer Communication: Need help or feedback?
+Chat with your mentors and classmates—because learning is better when we do it together!

 For Mentors:

-Mentor Feedback: Provide structured feedback on student progress, helping students improve over time.
-Feedback is time-stamped for easy reference.

-Progress Monitoring: Get detailed reports on each student’s performance, with insights on their study hours and achievements.
+Mentor Feedback: Provide structured, time-stamped feedback to guide students in the right direction.
+Your mentorship has never been this organized.

+Progress Monitoring: Keep track of your students’ progress with easy-to-read reports.
+See how much they’ve learned and where they need more help.

-Goal Setting: Help students set achievable academic goals and monitor their progress as they work toward meeting them.
+Goal Setting: Help students set goals and cheer them on as they achieve them.
+It’s like being their personal academic coach.

 For Developers:

-Subject Management: Add and manage subjects, ensuring an up-to-date list of courses for students and mentors to track.
+Subject Management: Add, remove, and manage subjects, ensuring everything is up-to-date and organized.
+It’s all about keeping the system fresh and ready for learning.

-Mentor Management: Add, update, and delete mentors within the system, ensuring that the right people are guiding students.

-Global Analytics Report: View system-wide progress and trends across all students and subjects to assess overall learning activities.
+Mentor Management: Have full control over mentor roles—add, update, or remove mentors as needed.
+Ensure students have the best guides on their educational path.

+Global Analytics Report: Get a bird’s-eye view of the entire system’s progress.
+Understand learning trends and spot areas for improvement with global reports.

 Technologies Used:

-Backend Framework: Python (Flask)
+Backend Framework: Python (Flask) – Fast, reliable, and ready to handle all your server-side needs.

-Database: MySQL

-Frontend: HTML/CSS
+Database: MySQL – For storing all your data in an organized, secure way.

+Frontend: HTML/CSS – The building blocks of a clean and functional interface.

-Data Visualization: Chart.js for progress and study analytics
+Data Visualization: Chart.js – Turning your data into stunning visualizations to help you track progress with style.

-Security: Password hashing for secure user login
+Security: Password Hashing – Because your privacy matters.

-Tools: XAMPP (for local server management), VS Code (for development)
+Tools: XAMPP (Local server), VS Code (Your development powerhouse)

 Database Design

-EduMentor is built around key relational tables to track students, mentors, subjects, study sessions, and performance.
-Here's a quick overview:
+EduMentor's database is like a well-oiled machine, connecting students, mentors, subjects, and more to create a seamless experience.
+Here’s how it works:

-Students: Stores details like student ID, name, semester, email, and password.
-It connects to study sessions, progress, mentor feedback, and academic goals.
+Students: Tracks details like student ID, name, semester, email, and password.
+All linked to study sessions, progress, feedback, and goals.
+A student’s journey in one neat package.

-Mentors: Holds information on mentors, including their expertise and login credentials.
-Mentors track student progress and provide feedback.
+Mentors: Holds mentor info and connects them to student progress and feedback.
+Mentors help guide the way!

-Subjects: Includes a list of subjects with credit hours.
-Students use it to log study hours, and mentors use it for feedback.
+Subjects: Lists subjects and credit hours.
+Used by students to log hours and by mentors for feedback.

-Study Sessions: Logs details about each study session, connecting students, mentors, and subjects.
+Study Sessions: Captures each study session—subject, mentor, date, duration.
+Because every study session counts!

-Mentor Feedback: Records feedback from mentors on student performance.
+Mentor Feedback: Stores feedback from mentors, helping students improve.

-Student Progress: Tracks each student’s academic progress by calculating percentage values for each subject.
+Student Progress: Tracks students’ academic achievements, with percentage progress across all subjects.

-Student Goals: Stores academic goals like target study hours and due dates, helping track progress.
+Student Goals: Tracks study hours and deadlines, ensuring students are working toward their academic milestones.

-Messages: Enables peer-to-peer communication between students and mentors.
+Messages: Peer-to-peer communication between students and mentors.
+Stay in the loop and share feedback easily.